User Guide (Latest)

 Copied!

-For information on the files content and processing the Qualification report and the recommendation, please refer to Understanding the Qualification tool output and Output Formats sections below.
+For information on the files content and processing the Qualification report and the recommendation, refer to Understanding the Qualification tool output and Output Formats sections below.

 When the “--auto-tuner” argument is enabled, one notable addition is the creation of a new subdirectory within the output folder named “tuning”.
 Within this directory, each application will have two files: